phwl/elec3607-lab/labs/lab2-si5351/README.md

 ## 1. Part A - Construction
 #### Question 1 - Soldering (100%)
-Identify the missing components on the printed circuit board (PCB) that are required for the Si5351 Clock Generator.
+Identify the missing components on the printed circuit board (PCB).
 You will need to study the PCB and the schematic diagram from the lecture notes to understand what they do.
 Find the data sheets for the components and identify the orientation that they should be placed.
 Write all of this information in your lab book (including where to find the data sheet).

-Solder the Si5351 and crystal to your PCB.
-Think about how to test that they have been soldered correctly and are working properly using only a multimeter and oscilloscope with x10 probe.
+In this lab we will test the Si5351 Clock Generator.
+Think about how to verify it has been soldered correctly and working properly using only a multimeter and oscilloscope with x10 probe.
 Write your testing methodology and results in your lab book including screen shots of key measurements.
 Also explain in your lab book why for embedded systems you should mostly use your oscilloscope probes in x10 mode.

 ## 2. Part B - Si5351 Programming